d12frosted/elpa-mirror/gnu/vertico-readme.txt

   There are other interactive completion UIs, which follow a similar
   philosophy:

-  • [Selectrum]: Selectrum has a similar UI as Vertico.
-Selectrum is more complex and not fully compatible with every Emacs completion command ([Issue #481]), since it uses its own filtering infrastructure, which deviates from the standard Emacs completion facilities.
+  • [Selectrum]: Selectrum has a similar UI as Vertico, since it directly inspired Vertico.
+The Selectrum code base is more complex.
+Unfortunately Selectrum is not fully compatible with every Emacs completion command ([Issue #481]), since it uses its own filtering infrastructure, which deviates from the standard Emacs completion facilities.
 Vertico additionally has the ability to cycle over candidates, offers commands for grouping support and comes with a rich set of [extensions].
   • [Icomplete-vertical]: This package enhances the Emacs builtin Icomplete with a vertical display.
 In contrast to Vertico, Icomplete rotates the candidates such that the current candidate always